emissary-ingress/emissary/docs/user-guide/grpc.md

 ---

 Ambassador makes it easy to access your services from outside your application.
-This includes gRPC services, although a little bit of additional configuration is required: by default, Envoy connects to upstream services using HTTP/1.x and then upgrades to HTTP/2 whenever possible.
+This includes gRPC services, although a little bit of additional configuration is required.
+By default, Envoy connects to upstream services using HTTP/1.x and then upgrades to HTTP/2 whenever possible.
 However, gRPC is built on HTTP/2 and most gRPC servers do not speak HTTP/1.x at all.
 Ambassador must tell its underlying Envoy that your gRPC service only wants to speak that HTTP/2, using the `grpc` attribute of a `Mapping`.

 ## Example